Dual Randomized Smoothing: Beyond Global Noise Variance: The Dual Randomized Smoothing Framework

 \subsubsection{Training the Variance Estimator}

 \paragraph{Building the Training Dataset.} Training $h_e$ requires ground-truth labels for the optimal noise $\sigma_c(\vx)$ of each input.
 Given a candidate set $\Sigma$ and a fixed $h_c$, we evaluate for each input the certified radius under each $\sigma_i \in \Sigma$.
 The label for the optimal noise $\sigma_c(\vx)$ is then $\argmax_{i} R_c(\vx, \sigma_i)$.
 This step is usually the most computationally expensive part of the training, as it requires multiple certifications for each input.
 However, it only needs to be performed once before training $h_e$, and can be parallelized across multiple devices.
-In practice, one may also use a smaller budget $N$ than required during certification to estimate $R_c(\vx, \sigma_i)$ and train only on a subset of the train data, to reduce the computational cost.
-In \cref{app:reduce-training-cost}, we conduct detailed studies on these two strategies to show that they can significantly reduce the training cost with minimal performance degradation.
+In practice, we use a smaller budget $N$ than required during certification to estimate $R_c(\vx, \sigma_i)$.
+Specifically, a much smaller $N$ can be used to estimate $\hat{p}_A$, then this weaker estimation can be plugged into the radius formula to compute an approximation of the certified radius.
+In \cref{app:reduce-training-cost}, we conduct a detailed study on the effect of using a smaller budget, showing that it can significantly reduce the training cost with minimal performance degradation.
+As a result, we build the dataset with $N=100$ in the main experiments (c.f. \cref{sec:exp}), which matches the cost of performing a single RS inference.
+Another strategy to reduce the training cost is to train only on a subset of the train data, which we also study in \cref{app:reduce-training-cost}.
+Additionally, we discard inputs with zero certified radius across all $\sigma_i$ to reduce the noise during the training.

 \paragraph{Training with Soft Labels.} Estimating optimal variance is formulated as a classification task, but it has certain special properties.
 Even if the estimated $\sigma_c$ is not optimal, a non-zero certified radius is still likely.
 For example, assume that given $\Sigma = \{0.25, 0.5, 1.0\}$, the certified radii of $x_1$ are 0.0, 1.6 and 0.0, respectively, while those of $x_2$ are 0.3, 0.4 and 0.3, respectively.
 Choosing the wrong $\sigma$ for $x_1$ is more harmful than for $x_2$ intuitively, as the latter still has a reasonably close certified radius.
 Motivated by this, we propose to use soft labels introduced below to train the variance estimator.
 Formally, the soft label for the variance estimation is defined as: